 Whether she’s in a yoga class, at work, or at the supermarket, Keisha is always ready to listen and share research information.
 As an Army Veteran, a Participant Ambassador, and potential researcher with the All of Us Research Program, she hopes to change the future of medical discovery to benefit all.
 During National Women's History Month in March, Keisha continues to share the importance of inclusive, equitable health research.

 “This research program is truly for all of us,” Keisha said.
 “It is going to move the discussion around precision medicine forward and I do not want the African American community to be left out of the discussion, left out of research and therefore left out of any scientific advances that our community could experience.
-Ask questions, engage in a conversation about the program—the future of our community depends on our ability to be represented in research studies such as All of Us.”
+Ask questions, engage in a conversation about the program—the future health of our community depends on our ability to be represented in medical research programs such as All of Us.”